ibm-cloud-docs/ContinuousDelivery/cd_at_events.md

 ## Analyzing {{site.data.keyword.contdelivery_short}} activity tracking events
 {: #at_events_cd_analyze}

-When user emails are added to or removed from the authorized users list of a {{site.data.keyword.contdelivery_short}} service instance in a resource group, {{site.data.keyword.contdelivery_short}} sends events to {{site.data.keyword.at_full_notm}} when either of the following methods are used.
+When user emails are added to or removed from the authorized users list of a {{site.data.keyword.contdelivery_short}} service instance in a resource group, {{site.data.keyword.contdelivery_short}} sends events to {{site.data.keyword.atracker_full_notm}} when either of the following methods are used.

 * An administrator manually adds or removes a user email from the **Manage** tab of the {{site.data.keyword.contdelivery_short}} service.
 * The system automatically adds one or more user emails in response to user-initiated or service-initiated actions with {{site.data.keyword.contdelivery_short}} toolchains.

-The following authorized user events are displayed in {{site.data.keyword.at_full_notm}}:
+The following authorized user events are sent to {{site.data.keyword.atracker_full_notm}}:

 * `Continuous Delivery: create auth-user [service name] (auth-user(s): [EMAILS])`
 * `Continuous Delivery: delete auth-user [service name] (auth-user(s): [EMAILS])`